web-eid/web-eid-authtoken-validation-java/README.md

 The `-Djava.security.egd=file:/dev/./urandom` command line argument is added to `pom.xml` to avoid the risk of having the code execution blocked unexpectedly during random generation.
 Without this, the JVM uses `/dev/random`, which can block, to seed the `SecureRandom` class.

-The authentication protocol requires a REST endpoint that issues challenge nonces as described in section *[6.
-Add a REST endpoint for issuing challenge nonces](#6-add-a-rest-endpoint-for-issuing-challenge-nonces)*.
+The authentication protocol requires a filter that issues challenge nonces as described in section *[6.
+Add a filter for issuing challenge nonces](#6-add-a-filter-for-issuing-challenge-nonces)*.

 Nonce usage is described in more detail in the [Web eID system architecture document](https://github.com/web-eid/web-eid-system-architecture-doc#authentication-1).